-In the kingfisher partnership, we believe art Art and design is an essential part of the primary curriculum.
-We aim to inspire and engage all of our pupils , as art allows the child to develop their imagination and creativity, to make connections through their inventive minds and gives children the skills to record their imagination and ideas.
+In the Kingfisher Partnership, we believe Art & Design is an essential part of the primary curriculum.
+We aim to inspire and engage all of our pupils, art allows the child to develop their imagination and creativity, to make connections through their inventive minds and gives children the skills to record their imagination and ideas.

 In the Kingfisher Academy, the youngest children in Reception are given access to mark making resources where they can explore colour and line and learn how they can be changed.
 They are encouraged to express feelings through their art and mark making and capture experiences and responses with a wide range of media.
 Children also begin to create simple representations of events, people and objects, choosing particular colours and textures for their purpose.

 In KS1 the children begin to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space, study the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
 They begin to investigate possibilities or a range of different mark makers, and how to make tools for various styles of mark making.
 They will be looking closely at natural objects and learning how to 'Finger Draw'.
 Children will be using their imagination combined with two popular children’s books, to draw characters and work collaboratively on a group piece.
 When painting, they will respond to the work of Wassily Kandinsky through the use of lines and shapes.
 They will be investigating the use of visual elements, and making responses using shape and pattern.
 Children will learn how to mix paint to make colours, and look at how Anthony Frost created his colours.
 KS1 children will also begin looking at how to form simple sculptures out of clay, focusing on how to imprint and make marks using a range of tools and materials.